What to Know Before Your Baja, Mexico Road Trip

 How long does it take to drive the entire Baja Peninsula?

 The entire stretch is 775 miles each way not accounting for the side-trips to see what the peninsula has to offer.
-I suggest spending at least four days each way — even that is pushing it.
-We spent five nights getting to Cabo San Lucas and this felt very rushed.
-We didn’t get a chance to see all that we wanted.
+I suggest spending at least one week each way — even that is pushing it.

 What should I do if I get in a car accident?